- Cutting with scissors

-- This project will work well on a bulletin board, however it is more effective when presented on the wall.
+- This project will work well on a bulletin board, however it is especially effective when presented on the wall.

 - Are the various parts of the birds carefully glued together?

-- Are the colors and sizes of the birds scattered in a pleasing, or balanced, manner throughout the tree?
+- Are the colors and sizes of the birds scattered in a pleasing and balanced manner throughout the tree?